rsvp/chess/README.md

 * Failure to castle makes your king vulnerable, and prevents the rooks from protecting each other.
 * Fewer pawn islands for more life.
 * Finding the opponent's dispositions will lead to victory.
+* First principle of attack: do not let the opponent develop.
 * First restrain, next blockade, lastly destroy.
+* Fischer almost never has any bad pieces, for he exchanged them.
 * Focus.
 * For a game, chess is too serious, yet for seriousness, too much of a game.
 * For every door the computers have closed, they have opened a new one.